-AP sources: MLB offers 76-game season, up to 75% of salaries
+AP sources: MLB offers 76-game year, up to 16 playoff teams

-NEW YORK (AP) — Major League Baseball teams made a new offer to start the coronavirus-delayed season, proposing they guarantee 50% of players’ prorated salaries over a 76-game regular season and increase the money to 75% if the postseason is completed, people familiar with the plan told The Associated Press.
+NEW YORK (AP) — Major League Baseball teams have proposed a 76-game regular season and up to 16 playoff clubs in a coronavirus-delayed year with players making about 75 percent of their prorated salaries if the postseason is completed, people familiar with the plan told The Associated Press.

 The people spoke on condition of anonymity Monday because details were not announced.

-MLB’s latest offer would eliminate the loss of draft picks for teams that sign qualified free agents this fall, a change that would be valuable for some players in what is expected to be a difficult market.
+MLB’s latest offer would guarantee 50% of players’ prorated salaries over the regular season.
+It also would allow for playoff teams to expand from 10 to as many as 16.

+The proposal would eliminate all free-agent compensation for the first time since the free-agent era started in 1976.
 It also would forgive 20% of the $170 million in salaries already advanced to players during April and May.

 Players agreed in March to a deal calling for prorated salaries that depend on games played, a deal in exchange for a guarantee of service time if the season was scrapped.

+“If the players desire to accept this proposal, we need to reach an agreement by Wednesday,” Deputy Commissioner Dan Halem wrote in a letter to union negotiator Bruce Meyer that was obtained by The Associated Press.
+“While we understand that it is a relatively short time frame, we cannot waste any additional days if we are to have sufficient time for players to travel to spring training, conduct COVID-19 testing and education, conduct a COVID-19 testing and education, conduct a spring training of an appropriate length, and schedule a 76-game season that ends no later than Sept.
+27.”

+“While we are prepared to continue discussion past Wednesday on a season with fewer than 76 games, we simply do not have enough days to schedule a season of that length unless an agreement is reached in the next 48 hours,” he added.

-MLB says it can’t afford to play in ballparks without fans and last week proposed an 82-game schedule and a sliding scale of pay cuts that would cause the biggest stars to lose a larger percentage of their salaries.
+MLB says it can’t afford to play in ballparks without fans and on May 26 proposed an 82-game schedule and a sliding scale of pay cuts that would cause the biggest stars to lose a larger percentage of their salaries.
 The union countered with a 114-game schedule at prorated pay that would extend the regular season by a month through October.

 MLB is worried a second wave of the virus would endanger the postseason — when MLB receives $787 million in broadcast revenue.